-- 1. A common letterbox structure must be located close to the main pedestrian entrance of a building. - 2.
+- 1. A common letterbox structure must be located close to the main pedestrian entrance of a building and not adversely impact on street amenity. - 2.
 The street number of a building must be visible from the street and made of a reflective material to allow visitors and emergency vehicles to easily identify the location of the building.